weizhihao1/MAS-Bias/README.md

 ## Citation

-If you find this project useful, please cite the paper:
+If you find this project useful, please cite:

 ```bibtex
 @article{li2026agencybench,